 ODOT Bike and Pedestrian Program

 The ODOT statewide bicycle and pedestrian planning program is focused on advancing bicycle and pedestrian transport throughout Ohio.
-The goals of the program are to ensure the safety and security of non-motorized users on the transportation system within the statewide transportation planning process (USC 23 450.206) and advance bicycle and pedestrian data collection and analyses with MPOs and public transportation operators to support statewide transportation planning and programming priorities and decisions (USC 23 450.208).
+The goals of the program are to ensure the safety and security of non-motorized users on the transportation system and advance bicycle and pedestrian data collection and analyses.

 Your Move Ohio